WeAreYEF/YEF-pagirinya-satelite-house/README.md

 - Engaging in open tech innovation,peace building,media and information literacy(MIL),career inspiration and life skills
 # aims
 - To strengthen the activities of The Youth Empowerment Foundation (YEF)in the region for a collective,social, mobilisation as a strategy for empowering the youth to embrace the active participation in peace,non violi and reconciliation dialogues.
+The Youths are actively participating in the construction of the satelite house prototype

 In order to overcome;